coderabbitai/coderabbit-docs/docs/tools/semgrep.md

 > but you're free to use these in your own `semgrep.yml` config file.

 > **NOTE: CodeRabbit will only run Semgrep if your repository contains a Semgrep
 > config file.
-In addition you must also define the path to this file in
+This config must use the default file names or you must define
-> `.coderabbit.yaml` or config UI.**
+> the path to this file in the `.coderabbit.yaml` or config UI.**

 ## Links